Fizz, Boom, Read!

 Wisconsin Children's Performer Directory

-The Division for Libraries and Technology (DLT) maintains a directory of children's performers which is updated monthly.
+The Division for Libraries and Technology (DLT) maintains a directory of children's performers.
 Visit the Wisconsin Children's Performer Directory to find the descriptions of over two hundred performers and presenters who enjoy working with children in public libraries and schools.
 Jamie McCanless maintains the Directory for DLT.

 Participation in Wisconsin Summer Library Program